 Due to the vast nature of the healthcare support work system and how they are required in every field, it is easier to group them according to various areas.
 This helps them attain mastery in those required fields and ensures their career path is one of ease.

 These various roles typically support functions from multiple professional fields such as:

-While the duties of a healthcare support worker might vary and be slightly different from the healthcare professionals, they are undoubtedly also significant, and their role cannot be downplayed or neglected.
+While the duties of a healthcare support worker might vary slightly from those of healthcare professionals, they are undoubtedly also significant, and their role must be addressed.